 There’s nothing quite like the journey of becoming a new dad.
 It’s exciting, scary, wonderful, terrifying… You get the gist.

 And you know what doesn’t help?
 Gifts that don’t actually do anything.
 You know what does?
-Actually useful stuff that an expectant father can use to learn, feel useful, and get support in his journey.
+Actually useful stuff that an expecting father can use to learn, feel useful, and get support in his journey.

 Please note Fathercraft is reader-supported, meaning, at no cost to you, we may earn a commission if you buy after clicking an affiliate link.
 Learn more.
 Also, we are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-Category 1: Useful baby gear
+New dad gift category 1: Useful baby gear

 It’s impossible to start a guide on new dad gifts without considering useful baby gear.
 Who doesn’t want to feel like MacGyver when the little one has a sneezy nose?
 Oh yes, we’re going there.